goliatone/rabbithook/README.md

 Configuration needs an environment variable with the github secret:
 * NODE_TRAVISCI_TOKEN

-Generates the following topic:
+Generates the following AMQP topic:
-`rabbithook/travisci`
+`rabbithook.travisci`

+If you are using ascoltatore, the topic is `rabbithook/travisci`.

 ### Configuration